 The rated lifetime of mercury arc lamps depends on how they are used, and the usual 200-hour limit can be compromised by an excessive number of starts (ignitions) or by repeated ignition of warm or hot lamps.
 Normal operation requires burn periods for a minimum of 30 minutes with a total number of ignitions not to exceed one-half the total number of rated hours (around 100 maximum).
 Therefore, a typical HBO 100 lamp should be ignited no more than 100 times and burned for an average of two hours per ignition.
-This is not a hard and fast rule because some burn cycles are much longer (lasting, for example, an 8-hour day).
+This is not a hard-and-fast rule because some burn cycles are much longer (lasting, for example, an 8-hour day).
 As mercury arc lamps age, they blacken and become increasingly more difficult to ignite due to degeneration of the cathode and anode.
 Each replacement bulb costs approximately \$150.
 Over the lifetime of microscope system, the total number of replacement bulbs averages 150, meaning that \$22,500 is spent on mercury bulbs.
 The rated lifetime of metal halide light sources also depends on how they are used, but typically the bulb should be replaced after 2000 hours.
 The cost of a metal halide bulb is approximately \$700.
 Therefore, over a similar lifetime, \$10,500 will be spent on bulbs.
+Moreover, metal halide light sources require a liquid light guide to couple the light source to the microscope.
+The liquid light guide should be replaced every 4000 hours, or every other bulb change.
+The cost of a liquid light guide is also approximately \$700.
+Taken together, the total cost of ownership for a metal halide light source is \$10,500 for the bulbs + \$5600 for the liquid light guide = \$16,100.

-The table below shows the costs described above as well as additional costs of owning a mercury-based light source.
+The table below shows the costs described above.